FuturelyConcept/generative-app-demo/README.md

 Use the "API Tester" tab to experiment with any endpoint.
 The AI handles unknown requests intelligently.

 ### 4. Live Policy Changes
-Edit `backend/policies.yaml` and see application behavior change without restarting.
+Edit any file in `POLICIES/` directory and see application behavior change without restarting.

 ## 🔒 Security & Best Practices